How to Get a Online Prescription Online

 | Primary care (next available) | $100–$200 | Days to weeks |

 The honest comparison isn't "telehealth vs. in-person."
-It's "a clinically appropriate $45 visit this morning" vs. "taking a half day off work to sit in a waiting room."
+It's "a clinically appropriate cash-pay online visit" vs. "taking time off work to sit in a waiting room."
 For the conditions Bidwell treats, the clinical outcomes are equivalent and the friction is dramatically lower.
 For more on cost specifically, see how much online UTI treatment costs.

 Safety Checks to Look For